AI & Agents

 Use Metadata Views to turn documents into a live, queryable database.
 When the Manus agent writes PDF reports, Excel models, or scanned images to your workspace, Metadata Views parses them automatically.
 You describe the columns you want in natural language (such as contract date, counterparty name, or total cost), and the platform builds a structured database layout.
 The schema supports Text, Integer, Decimal, Boolean, URL, JSON, and Date & Time formats.
 New columns can be added dynamically without reprocessing existing documents.
 The structured extraction layer is detailed at the Metadata Views product page: /product/document-data-extraction/.

-Building a workflow and transferring ownership to a client is the final step in the process.
+Transferring ownership to a client is the final step in the process.
 The agent can set up the folder structure, configure the Metadata Views, and then hand off the workspace.
 Fastio supports ownership transfer, allowing an agent to hand over billing and admin rights to a human client.

 Frequently Asked Questions